 - Anki can be used as a way of reminding yourself of things without necessarily intending to memorize the information This is in some sense, 'hijacking' the intent of the software.
 For most purposes, I believe other mechanisms are more efficient. .
 This is an interesting use case that I explore in this article.

-3.2 Strengthening procedural knowledge
+3.2 SR for procedural knowledge

 Declarative knowledge involves knowing that something is so, whereas procedural knowledge involves how to do something.
 How I think of the difference between procedural and declarative knowledge is that for the former, you could describe every fact about the act and yet a person would not know from the description how it feels to actually do the act.
 In the latter, the fact is all there is.